maximelefrancois86/aws-cloud-lab3/Questions.md

+#Lab Questions

-Question 1: What type of queues can you create?
+##Question 1: What type of queues can you create?
 State their differences?

 When I try to create a queue, aws offers me the choice between Standard queue and FIFO queue.